-Gains and losses on these financial assets are never recycled to profit or loss.
+Gains and losses on these financial assets shall not be subsequently transferred to profit or loss.
 Dividends are recognised as income under 'investment revenue' when the right of payment has been established.

 Financial assets at fair value through profit or loss